MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidclass/ni-hidclass-ioctl_hid_get_input_report.md

 <b>Irp->UserBuffer</b> points to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/hidclass/ns-hidclass-_hid_xfer_packet">HID_XFER_PACKET</a> structure that the HID class driver uses to input the following members:

-#### -ReportID

-Specifies a report ID associated with a top-level collection.

-#### -reportBuffer

-Points to a requester-allocated output buffer that a HID minidriver uses to return an input report.

-#### -reportBufferLen

-Specifies the size, in bytes, of the output buffer.

 ### -input-buffer-length

 The buffer size, in bytes, must be large enough to hold the input report -- excluding its report ID, if report IDs are used -- plus one additional byte that specifies a nonzero report ID or zero.

 ### -output-buffer